提交 7e79b37c authored 作者: Steve Underwood's avatar Steve Underwood

 process_hdlc_data(fe, buf, len);

 incrementing sequence numbers, which are actually repeats.
+They get through to this point because incrementing sequence numbers, which are actually repeats.
 They get through to this point because

 of the incrementing sequence numbers.
+We need to filter them here in a context sensitive manner. */ of the incrementing sequence numbers.
 We need to filter them here in a context sensitive manner. */

-if (fe->hdlc_rx.len > 0)
+if (t->current_rx_data_type != data_type || t->current_rx_field_type != field_type) if (fe->hdlc_rx.len > 0)

-span_log(&s->logging, SPAN_LOG_FLOW, "Type %s - CRC OK (%s)\n", (fe->hdlc_rx.len >= 3) ? t30_frametype(fe->hdlc_rx.buf[2]) : "???", (fe->rx_data_missing) ? "missing octets" : "clean");
+span_log(&s->logging, SPAN_LOG_FLOW, "Type %s - CRC bad (%s)\n", (fe->hdlc_rx.len >= 3) ? t30_frametype(fe->hdlc_rx.buf[2]) : "???", (fe->rx_data_missing) ? "missing octets" : "clean"); span_log(&s->logging, SPAN_LOG_FLOW, "Type %s - CRC bad (%s)\n", (fe->hdlc_rx.len >= 3) ? t30_frametype(fe->hdlc_rx.buf[2]) : "???", (fe->rx_data_missing) ? "missing octets" : "clean");

-......@@ -504,9 +511,9 @@ static int process_rx_data(t38_core_state_t *t, void *user_data, int data_type,
+...@@ -529,9 +537,9 @@ static int process_rx_data(t38_core_state_t *t, void *user_data, int data_type, ...@@ -529,9 +537,9 @@ static int process_rx_data(t38_core_state_t *t, void *user_data, int data_type,

-hdlc_accept_t38_frame(s, fe->hdlc_rx.buf, fe->hdlc_rx.len, !fe->rx_data_missing);
+hdlc_accept_t38_frame(s, fe->hdlc_rx.buf, fe->hdlc_rx.len, FALSE); hdlc_accept_t38_frame(s, fe->hdlc_rx.buf, fe->hdlc_rx.len, FALSE);

 fe->hdlc_rx.len = 0;